DoudouLinux DoudouLinux

 Other orientations

-One of the team concerns is to ensure the project durability.
-For this reason we have started to give the project a legal structure in order to be able to welcome funding (donation, sponsorship and other allocations) and to sell CD’s or USB keys: this is the DoudouLinux association [1].
-This would help us rent a powerful computing infrastructure (servers) and finance promotion events such as participating in expositions and salons.
+Another concern is to ensure the project durability.
+For this reason we have given the project a legal structure in order to welcome funding (donation, sponsorship and other allocations) and to sell CD’s or USB keys: this is the DoudouLinux association [1].
+This will help us rent a powerful computing infrastructure (servers) and finance promotion events such as participating in expositions and salons.
 If the budget is sufficient, we can even imagine to let people test DoudouLinux online on rented servers through remote control systems like VNC or a remote X server.
+We also plan to partly fund our most active contributors to let them allocate more time to the project.

 Footnotes